FAN RULES PDF

-The FAN High School Fishing Series and committee expect strict adherence to the
+The FAN (Faith Angler Network) High School Fishing Series and committee expect strict

 rules will be left exclusively to the tournament director.
-Decisions of the
+Decision of the

-tournament director are final in all matters and are not subject to appeal.
+tournament director is final in all matters and is not subject to appeal.
 Each

 contestant and coach agree to report any rule violation to the tournament